wmmihaa/Introduction-to-Node.js/documentation/hol7.md

 In this lab you are going to add a view to display a diagram over the temperatures you’ve been capturing in lab6.
 To do this we need to take the following actions:
 1. Update the data object with a method to return a temperature aggregare
 2. Create a new controller called **temperaturesController**
+3. Create an API controller called **apiController**
-3. Update the ./controllers/index.js to include the new controller
+4. Update the ./controllers/index.js to include the new controller
-4. Create a new view called **temperatures**
+5. Create a new view called **temperatures**
-5. Update the master view with references to *fusioncharts* which is the library we’ll use to display the diagram.
+6. Update the master view with references to *fusioncharts* which is the library we’ll use to display the diagram.

 ### Update data object
 This time we’re going to use MongoDb, so we need to add references to the package.
 Open the **./data/index.js** file, and add the following at the very top of the document: